apprenticecto/create_dev_vpc/README.md

 In this [repo](https://github.com/apprenticecto/create-aws-ec2-with-terraform) we configured AWS CLI, created an IAM user and created an ec2 to the [default VPC](https://docs.aws.amazon.com/vpc/latest/userguide/default-vpc.html).

-Now we'll make use of Terraform modules to create a development VPC, deployed onto two [availability zones](https://aws.amazon.com/about-aws/global-infrastructure/regions_az/) in Frankfurt Region, with private addresses, public addresses and [NAT gatway](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-nat-gateway.html) enabled.
+Now, we'll make use of Terraform modules to create a development VPC, deployed onto two [availability zones](https://aws.amazon.com/about-aws/global-infrastructure/regions_az/) in Frankfurt Region, with private addresses, public addresses and [NAT gatway](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-nat-gateway.html) enabled.
 We'll launch two basic EC2 instances.

 This slightly more complex configuration makes use of the following concepts: